labzero/adpq/README.md

 # Technical Approach

+## Architectural Approach
+This web application consists of a modern React.js app (Single Page Application) that consumes a JSON API backend written in Elixir using the Phoenix framework backed by a Postgres database.
+We considered using Shopify or Spree but ultimately decided to build the prototype from scratch.
+This decision enabled us to demonstrate our ability to develop an easy-to-use application designed in light of careful and deliberate conversations with real users.

 ## Development Process
 We use the GitFlow branching model and create feature branches off of the develop branch for all new changes.
 All commits should adhere to the guidelines described in our [commit guide](https://github.com/labzero/guides/blob/master/process/commit_guide.md).